franeze/my_portfolio/README.md

 <details>
 <summary> Click to expand or collapse </summary>

 In this fictional scenario, I’ve joined the business intelligence team at Cyclistic, a fictional bike-share company in New York City.
 My role involves applying BI principles to analyze and enhance Cyclistic’s bike usage.
 I handled the data cleaning and processing through ETL (Extract, Transform, Load) using SQL, ensuring the datasets on bike trips and customer demographics are accurate and ready for analysis.
 I created a dashboard to provide insights into bike demand, considering factors like customer type, peak usage times, and weather conditions.
-This project showcases my ability to deliver actionable insights and visualizations, demonstrating my BI skills and helping Cyclistic plan for future growth.
 </details>